nalinimsingh/3Doodle/README.md

 ## Requirements
 Install the [Android NDK](https://developer.android.com/ndk/index.html).
 One way to do this is to install [Android Studio](https://developer.android.com/studio/index.html), then when you have it installed follow the instructions [here](https://developer.android.com/ndk/guides/index.html).
 You'll also need to make sure you have `adb` installed in the same process.

 You'll also need to install [OpenCV](http://www.mobileway.net/2015/02/14/install-opencv-for-python-on-mac-os-x/).
+We're using version 3.2.0.

 ## Setup
 Run `git submodule init` and `git submodule update` in this folder.